nnlayhtet/Phase-1-final-project/README.md

 # Phase-1-final-project

 - The basic story of your application:
 The application lists out all the US public holidays in 2023.
-The users are able to select each holiday for detailed information, to submit local holidays, and to bookmark it using the “Like” button.
+The users are able to select each holiday for detailed information by clicking.
+Also, users can upload local holidays, and users can bookmark it using the “Like” button.

 - The core features of your MVP:
 A list of national holiday panel, with the date and name of each holiday.